sematext/docs/docs/integration/ecs-logs.md

 title: Elastic Container Service (ECS) Logs Integration
 description: Whether you're using EC2 or Fargate, forward all container logs to Sematext Cloud.
 Get insight into your whole ECS Cluster.

-By configuring either Logagent for EC2 or AWS Firelens for Fargate, you can forward all your container logs to Sematext Logs and get insight into your whole Elastic Container Service (ECS) cluster in one place!
+By configuring either Logagent for EC2 or AWS Firelens for Fargate, you can forward all your container logs to Sematext and get insight into your whole Elastic Container Service (ECS) cluster in one place!

 ## ECS Logs Quick Start

-The ECS Logs Integration collects logs from ECS Tasks and Services running in:
+The ECS Logs integration collects logs from ECS Tasks and Services running in:

 - EC2 Container Instances
 - Fargate